Gordon C. Tucker

 3. Fruits 2-8 mm, as long or shorter than wide Cleomella3.
 Fruits (2-)12-150 mm, much longer than wide 4

-4. Plants without stipular spines (petioles usually without spines) Cleoserrata4.
+4. Plants without stipular spines (petioles usually without spines), sometimes present Cleoserrata4.
 Plants with stipular spines (petioles sometimes with spines) 5

 6. Filaments adnate basally to gynophores (scars evident in fruiting specimens from near midpoints of gynophores) Gynandropsis6.
 Filaments free from gynophores (or gynophores obsolete) 7